Kelleykuang/Personal-webpage/content/publication/EarphoneTrack/index.md

 ---
-title: "EarphoneTrack: involving earphones into the ecosystem of acoustic motion tracking"
+title: "EarphoneTrack: Involving Earphones into the Ecosystem of Acoustic Motion Tracking"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here